ktrnln/CS128-AMIS-Scheduling/log.md

 **Progress**: Edited Figma File -- Added design for user interface for tablet prototype

-**Progress**: Edited Figma File -- Edited proposal to change other paragraphs into bullet form
+**Progress**: Edited Proposal -- Edited proposal to change other paragraphs into bullet form

 # Other Updates